 Key A&M Asia experience includes: China CEO of a multinational retailer overseeing a comprehensive transformation of product and operations; CEO of a distressed forestry and wood products company, leading to a sale to a strategic investor; CFO of an Asia energy company, where he grew the company, raised several rounds of debt and guided it to a trade sale to a large SOE, who asked him to remain to lead the post-merger integration; CTO of one of the largest Chinese luxury auto dealership groups overseeing transformation of operations and trade financing, leading to a trade sale to its largest competitor; and advisor to a well-known China sportswear retailer during a three-year comprehensive transformation.

 Before joining A&M Asia to establish its China operations in 2005, Mr. Dubow was with A&M’s U.S. corporate restructuring practice.
 While in the U.S., he assisted companies to improve performance while preparing for them to emerge from Chapter 11 bankruptcy protection or to sell their assets under Court protection, often taking officer positions during the process.

-Mr. Dubow earned a bachelor's degree in history with an emphasis on China from the University of California, Berkeley, and an MBA in finance from the New York University Leonard N. Stern School of Business.
-He is fluent in written and spoken Mandarin and has studied the language for close to 30 years.
+Mr. Dubow started his career assisting multinationals to negotiate joint ventures and establish operations in China.
+Mr. Dubow earned a bachelor's degree in history, with an emphasis on China, from the University of California, Berkeley.
+He also earned and a master's degree in business administration, with a concentration in finance, from the NYU Stern School of Business.
+He attended an exchange program at Beijing University as part of his undergraduate studies.
+He is fluent in written and spoken Mandarin having studied the language for 30 years.